gramey02/dnd_project/README.md

 ##### Note on running these analysese on an HPC
 Code was originally intended to run on a high-performance compute (HPC) cluster, and the current pipeline expects an SGE-style HPC environment.
 Included python scripts can additionally be run in a standalone format (outside of an HPC).

+#### A - Identifying genetic variants
-__A__ - To identify targetable genetic variants, the main entry point is the `run_edit_strategy_pipeline.sh` script.
+To identify targetable genetic variants, the main entry point is the `run_edit_strategy_pipeline.sh` script.
 Run it using and SGE command like so:

 ```bash
 cd dnd_project # IMPORTANT: navigate to top level project directory so relative filepaths don't break.